RareByteStream/RareByteStream/README.md

 Personal Information:
-  My legal name is Enes.
   If we are discussing business or we are coworkers, you can use my legal name.
 Otherwise you use either my github username or one of my aliases.
-I use my legal name in formal and legal contexts.;
+I use my legal name in formal and legal contexts only.;
-  Languages: English (B2-C1), German (A1-A2), Turkish (B1-B2);
+  Languages: English (B2-C1), German (A1-A2);